-How to write a will in Georgia is a typical concern for responsible adults.
+How to write a will in Georgia is a typical legal concern for responsible adults.
 Oddly, however, you can compose your last will and testament in Georgia when you are as young as 14 years of age.
-Unfortunately, unless it is “self-proving” it might be dealt with as though you didn’t have a Georgia will at all.
+Unfortunately, unless it is “self-proving”, it might be dealt with as though you didn’t have a will at all.
 If you want your will to be self-proved, it must incorporate another document signed by witnesses of the testator, and a notary public.

 - The name, city, county, and state of residence for the chosen executor and an alternate.

-- Printed names, signatures, and addresses of two or more witnesses to make the Georgia Will “self-proving”
+- Printed names, signatures, and addresses of two or more witnesses to make the Will “self-proving”